 The mission of the Council of Graduate Programs in Public Health is to encourage, promote and support universities, schools and colleges in developing, maintaining and advancing graduate programs in the disciplines included within the fields of preventive and social medicine, and community and public health.
-The Council serves as the focal point for information sharing and discussion which addresses issues of concern to such programs, and is the organizational liaison between the programs and APTR.
-The Council meets twice a year as a group, once during the APHA Annual Meeting and the second during the APTR annual meeting.
+The Council serves as the focal point for information sharing and discussion which addresses issues of concern to such programs.
+The Council meets twice a year as a group, during the APHA Annual Meeting and during the APTR annual meeting.

 The Council consists of any degree-granting program at the graduate level which prepares students for professional careers in preventive medicine, social medicine, community health and/or public health.
 These programs must be an institutional member of APTR.

 As a Council member of APTR, you receive all the advantages of APTR membership plus the benefits listed below for your faculty:

 - Assistance with implementing new public health education recommendations, including undergraduate education.

 - Knowledge base of the most current resources on public health graduate programs including data reports, directories and curriculum materials.

 - Access to CDC and other federal agency education and training opportunities for you and your students.

 Networking and Career Development

 - Workshops and meetings designed specifically around the needs of public health faculty and their programs.

 - Connection to other faculty from MPH programs and related disciplines.